yizhucao/zipline/docs/source/development-guidelines.rst

 Formatting Docstrings
 ---------------------

-When adding or editing docstrings for classes, functions, etc, we use the `numpy`__ as the canonical reference.
+When adding or editing docstrings for classes, functions, etc, we use `numpy`__ as the canonical reference.

 __ https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt